sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 ## Advanced Redux concepts: thunks

-One essential part of state management in FTW, is filling the Redux store with data fetched from the Flex API.
+One essential part of state management in SWT, is filling the Redux store with data fetched from the Flex API.
 This is done with [Redux Thunks](https://redux.js.org/advanced/async-actions#async-action-creators), which is a Redux middleware to create asynchronous action creators.

-As with every other Redux store actions, we have defined Thunks inside `*.duck.js` file.
-For example, fetching listing reviews can be done with a following thunk function:
+As with every other Redux store actions, you can find Thunks inside `*.duck.js` files.
+For example, fetching listing reviews can be done with the following thunk function:

 ```js
 export const fetchReviews = listingId => (dispatch, getState, sdk) => {